-Einstein once said something like: “Any fool can make something simple complicated.
-Only a genius can take something complicated and make it simple”.
+Einstein once said something like: “Any fool can make something simple sound complicated.
+Only a genius can take something complicated and make it sound simple”.

 Here at TEFL Toulouse, we take the view that 4 weeks is a very short time to become a teacher.
-Other TEFL courses provide dozens of pages of categories and sub-categories of objectives, assessment techniques, not to mention long reading lists, and worst of all, most of all this using jargon that the trainee teacher doesn’t understand yet!
-We don’t think there is time.
-You need to know what is important to start TEFL teaching, understand it and put it into practice quickly, without being distracted by constant acronyms.
+Some TEFL courses provide dozens of pages of categories and sub-categories of objectives, assessment techniques, not to mention long reading lists, and worst of all, most of all this using jargon that you don’t understand yet!
+We don’t think there is time, and we want to make life easy for you.
+You need to know what is important to start TEFL teaching, you need to understand it and you need to have a go at putting it into practice, without being distracted by constant acronyms and TEFL jargon.

-We prefer to simplify the jargon, get on with bare essentials, and maintain the focus on providing you with the tools you need to get up and teach.
-Only then can you begin to refine your technique…
+We prefer to simplify, get on with bare essentials, and maintain the focus on providing you with the tools you need to get up and teach.
+Only then can you begin to refine your technique.

 What’s included in the 4 week TEFL class?

 You’ll have at least 6 hours of teaching real students, putting into practice everything you learn on the course.
 These lessons will be observed by a trainer and include a feedback session afterwards, where you’ll reflect together on how the lesson went.
 The first teaching English lesson in week 1 will be largely planned for you.